Summer Educator Retreat 2019

 During this transformational experience, you will…

 - Receive hands-on training in using citizen science and inquiry in your program.

 - Learn eBird protocols, complete a citizen-science study along the Sapsucker Woods trails, and enjoy guest presentations on environmental conservation.

-- learn how to use the Cornell Lab’s citizen-science programs, online field guide, and digital library as educational resources for K-12 learning;
+- Discover the Cornell Lab’s online field guide, digital library, and citizen-science programs as educational resources for K-12 learning.

-- meet and interact with the scientists and staff that make the Cornell Lab of Ornithology a world-renowned institution, including a behind-the-scenes tour;
+- Interact with the experienced and enthusiastic scientists and staff who make the Cornell Lab of Ornithology a world-renowned institution, including behind-the-scenes tours.

 Who should attend?